nojanath/ansible-zsh-completion/README.md

 # ansible-zsh-completion

-TODO: Update this quick and dirty readme.

 Zsh completion file for Ansible version 1.8.2

+The files in this repo provide completion for the following ansible commands:

+ * ansible
+ * ansible-doc
+ * ansible-galaxy (TODO)
+ * ansible-playbook
+ * ansible-pull (TODO)
+ * ansible-vault (TODO)

 ## How do I use this?

-Put _ansible in a directory inside fpath
+Put the files in a directory inside fpath

     print -l $fpath